Blender safety is crucial for preventing injury. Make sure it is on a flat, stable surface and that the lid is securely closed before turning it on.

 Table of Contents

-Don’t overfill the blender, this can cause hot liquids to splash out of the jar or the lid to pop off.
-Start blending at a low speed and gradually increase it to avoid splatters.
-When blending hot liquids, let them cool first and leave the center cap of the lid open to let steam escape.
+Avoid overfilling it, as this can cause hot liquids to splash or the lid to come off.
+Start at a low speed and gradually increase it to prevent splatters.

 Key Takeaways